nikitkagood/Showcase/README.md

 # Releases

 Seems like github only allows to downlad everything at once.
-Well, do it
+Well, do it.
+Or just copy the code from .cpp and .h files.

-You find .exe in Release folder of a project.
+You'll find .exe in Release folder of a project.
 Or there will be only code cause no .exe intended.
 For example: SimpleCalc -> Release -> SimpleCalc.exe

 # Encoding problems